Get panoramas - HELP

 In the fields Title of the panorama and Description you can give names to your panarama.
 These entries are used as title labels in the panorama windows.

 When you click on the button Show the panorama, the panorama is built in a separate window.
-The maximal width of a panorama is 14400 pixels.
-Thus 360° panoramas up to a zoom factor of 2 are covered.
-When larger widths are requested the panoramas are cut off at 14400 pixels.
+The maximal width of a panorama is 72000 pixels.
+When larger widths are requested the panoramas are cut off.

-By clicking on the button Request panorama via e-mail you send the data entered into the form to the server where the panorama is calculated.
-When the panorama is finished an e-mail is sent to the E-mail-Address containing a link to the panorama.
+By clicking on the button Request panorama via email you send the data entered into the form to the server where the panorama is calculated.
+When the panorama is finished an email containing a link to the panorama is sent to the E-mail-Address.